jnaiman/jnaiman.github.io/_projects/1_Vega_lite_project.md

 # Example including vega-lite

-Example comes from this [example right here](https://blog.4dcu.be/programming/2021/05/03/Interactive-Visualizations.html) that was produced in [our test import script](https://github.com/UIUC-iSchool-DataViz/is445_bcubcg_fall2022/blob/main/week01/test_imports_week01.ipynb).
+Example comes from this [great blog post right here](https://blog.4dcu.be/programming/2021/05/03/Interactive-Visualizations.html) that was also used in [our test import script](https://github.com/UIUC-iSchool-DataViz/is445_bcubcg_fall2022/blob/main/week01/test_imports_week01.ipynb).

 We can use a vegachart HTML tag like so: